MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 #### Add the GetAllEntries function body

-The GetAllEntries function receives Json parameters in an HTTP POST request sent from the Unity client.
+The GetAllEntries function receives JSON parameters in an HTTP POST request sent from the Unity client.

 The parameters include: